 DyeVC continuously gathers information from interrelated clones, starting from clones registered by the user.
-2For each registered clone rep, DyeVC transparently creates a local clone rep’ in the user’s home folder to fetch data from all of the peers that rep communicates with.
+As shown in Figure 2, for each registered clone rep, DyeVC transparently creates a local clone rep’ in the user’s home folder to fetch data from all of the peers that rep communicates with.
 Data is gathered by DyeVC instances running at each user machine and is stored in a central document database.
 In this way, information from one DyeVC instance is made available to every other instance in the topology.